-Are you one of the 15% of foreigners who have bought a property in Spain?
-Are you planning to carry out some renovation work, and feeling overwhelmed by a sense of panic at the thought of not understanding it all?
-Take a deep breath: the experts at Terreta Spain have prepared THE essential lexicon of property renovation in Spain.
-It's not exhaustive and doesn't go into overly technical aspects, the aim here is to enable you to communicate simply with your workmen if they don't speak French, to avoid misunderstandings and misunderstandings.
+Are you among the 15% of foreigners who have bought in Spain, are you planning to do renovation work and you feel overwhelmed by a sense of panic at the idea of not understanding anything?
+Take a breath, the experts at Terreta Spain have prepared THE essential glossary of real estate renovation in Spain for you.
+It is not exhaustive and does not go into overly technical aspects, the goal here is to allow you to communicate simply with your workers if they do not speak French, to avoid misunderstandings and misinterpretations.

 A